JuergenGutsch/blog/_source/_posts/2019-09-30-aspnetcore30-blazor-clientside.md

 Usually, you won't configure a lot here, except the services.
 The only thing you can really do here is to execute code on startup, to maybe initialize a kind of a database or whatever you need to do on startup.

 The important line of code here is the line where the root component is added to the application.
-Actually, it is the App.cshtml in the root of the project.
-In Blazor server side this is the host page that calls the root component and here it is configured in the Startup.
+Actually, it is the `App.cshtml` in the root of the project.
+In Blazor server side this is the host page that calls the root component and here it is configured in the `Startup`.

 All the other UI stuff is pretty much equal in both versions of Blazor.